 Let’s Move! is a comprehensive initiative that was launched by the First Lady in 2010 and is dedicated to solving the problem of obesity within a generation, so that children born today will grow up healthier and able to pursue their dreams.

-As of July 2012, local elected officials who sign up as a Let’s Move!
-Cities, Towns, and Counties site must be willing to commit to five achievable, measurable goals.
-Developed with the role of local elected officials in mind, the five goals are designed to promote sustainable strategies that will improve the health of local constituents.
+LMCTC calls upon local elected officials to adopt long-term, sustainable and holistic approaches to addressing childhood obesity.
+Local elected officials who sign up as an LMCTC site are willing to commit to five goals.
+Developed with the role of local elected officials in mind, the five goals are designed to promote sustainable strategies intended to improve the health of local constituents.

-The National League of Cities (NLC) is the lead collaborating partner on this initiative, working with the U.S. Department of Health and Human Services, the U.S. Department of Agriculture, the National Association of Counties and other nonprofit organizations in assisting local elected officials to implement policy and environmental changes to prevent childhood obesity.
-NLC provides local elected officials with technical assistance that draws upon subject matter expertise of these partners, supports peer learning opportunities and offers customized guidance through webinars, conference calls and site visits as appropriate.
+The National League of Cities (NLC) is working in partnership with the U.S. Department of Health and Human Services (HHS) with support from the U.S. Department of Agriculture, the National Association of Counties, and other nonprofit organizations to assist local elected officials who join LMCTC as they implement policy and environmental changes to prevent childhood obesity.

 Become a Let’s Move!
 City, Town or County

 Local elected officials can sign up their city, town or county here.